-Michelle Flood is a Fulbright Scholar/Visiting Researcher at the Design Institute for Health, a partnership between the Dell Medical School and the College of Fine Arts at the University of Texas at Austin.
+Michelle Flood is a Fulbright Scholar/Visiting Researcher at the Design Institute for Health, a radical collaboration between the Dell Medical School and the College of Fine Arts at the University of Texas at Austin.

 Michelle is a lecturer (assistant professor) at the School of Pharmacy in the Royal College of Surgeons in Ireland (RCSI) in Dublin, Ireland.
 Her research at the Design Institute focuses on two primary areas; understanding the impact of equipping medical students with design methods on the provision of patient care, and exploring how design can be conceptualized and integrated in health professions curricula.
 Her wider research interests relate to how using approaches based on activity theory and social design methodologies can bring researchers, students, and the public closer together with theoretically grounded and practical interventions to benefit research, education, and public health.